What Is CVSS? Common Vulnerability Scoring System Overview

 - Availability — Refers to the impact on the availability of the target system.

-Unlike the other CVSS metrics, the value of temporal metrics change over the lifetime of the vulnerability.
+Unlike the other CVSS metrics, the value of temporal metrics for CVSS changes over the lifetime of the vulnerability.
 This is due to exploits being developed, disclosed, and automated along with mitigations and fixes being made available.

 - Exploitability — Refers to the current state of exploitation techniques or automated exploitation code.

-- Remediation Level — Refers to the amount of mitigations and official fixes that are available to decrease the amount of vulnerabilities.
+- Remediation Level — Refers to the amount of mitigations and official fixes that are available to decrease the number of vulnerabilities.

 - Report Confidence — Refers to the level of confidence in the existence of the vulnerability and the credibility of the technical details for the vulnerability.

-The environmental metrics use the base metrics score and the temporal metrics score to assess the severity of a vulnerability to the piece of software or product that is currently in development.
+The environmental metrics for CVSS use the base metrics score and the temporal metrics score to assess the severity of a vulnerability to the piece of software or product that is currently in development.

 - Collateral Damage Potential — Measures the potential loss or impact on either physical assets — such as equipment, hardware, and users — or the financial impact, if the vulnerability is exploited.